DanielChalk/lemp-cookbook/README.md

 ## Minimal node.json for a single host

-The cookbook is designed to be used for development sandboxes, simply use the default recipe and set the [lemp][database][password] attribute and you're ready to go.
+The cookbook is designed to work with development sandboxes, simply use the default recipe and set the _lemp.database.password_ attribute and you're ready to go.

 ```json
 {